About

 Technical users

-Keep the option to inspect the engine, understand the schema model, and bring your own compatible data instead of getting trapped inside a sealed platform.
+Keep the option to inspect the engine, understand the schema model, and bring your own data instead of getting trapped inside a sealed platform.

 1. Ask in plain language